 Select a random winner: Everyone wants a fair shot at winning!
 Users entering into your contest via a post comment or Like, want to know that your business is using the fairest method possible to select a winner.

 To choose a random contest winner — or winners– you can use our random contest entry picker.
-Watch the video (starting a little after the 4-minute mark) below to learn how:

 Contact your Timeline Contest winner: Facebook used to be really strict about how Page admins could contact contest winners.
 The biggest rule they had was that a company representative could not contact winners on Facebook — it had to be via email or through another off-Facebook method.
 This rule can no longer be found in Facebook’s promotion guidelines.
 It’s our understanding that Facebook has dropped this part of their promotion guidelines and now businesses can contact their contest winner in whatever way they would like — including on Facebook.